kontent-ai/delivery-sdk-net/README.md

 **Cache payloads:** The in-memory cache stores hydrated objects for maximum performance.
 Distributed caches store raw JSON payloads (rehydrated on read) to avoid serialization issues with circular references.

+The built-in cache registrations (`AddDeliveryMemoryCache` / `AddDeliveryDistributedCache`) use a FusionCache-backed implementation internally.
+Public registration APIs and `IDeliveryCacheManager` contracts remain unchanged.

 If you implement a custom cache manager that stores raw payloads (typical for distributed caches), override the `StorageMode` property to return `CacheStorageMode.RawJson` so the SDK uses the raw JSON caching path.

 Register custom cache managers per client using keyed registration: